tom-bjorkholm/edit-cfg-json/edit/README_pypi.md

 ### Explaining the values to the user

-Two sources of explanatory text, independent of each other and both optional.
+Three sources of explanatory text, independent of each other.
+Two of them the application writes and both of those are optional; the third is the type of the member, which is read rather than written and always says something.
 The docstring of the configuration class labels the configuration and the docstring of each nested class labels that object — nothing is passed for this, the class has it and the editor reads it.
 A `Descriptions` mapping labels the individual members, because a member has nothing of the kind at runtime:

 ````python
 from edit_cfg_json import Descriptions, edit